OctopusDeploy/blog/blog/2020-04/continous-cicd-feedback-with-jira-octopus/index.md

 :::

 #### Configure Octopus Deploy Server connection
 A number of the Octopus Deploy steps require a connection to be configured.
-To configure a connection, click on **Manage Jenkins**, then **Configure System**:
+To configure a connection, click **Manage Jenkins**, then **Configure System**:

 ![](jenkins-manage-configure-system.png)